LukaszSawala/Upside-Down-RL-Transformer/README.md

 ├── pyproject.toml             <- Project configuration file with package metadata
 ├── uv.lock                    <- The requirements of the project, run via UV package manager ├── setup.cfg                  <- Configuration file for flake8
-└── lukasz_sawala_bsc_thesis   <- Source code for use in this project
 ```
 ---